ttlew/conversation/tutorial.md

 Add an intent on the Intents tab.
 An intent is the purpose or goal expressed in user input.

-1. On the Intents page of the Car tutorial workspace, click **Create new**.
+1. On the Intents page of the Conversation tutorial workspace, click **Create new**.
 1. Add the following intent name, and then press Enter:

     ```